getsentry/sentry-javascript/packages/deno/README.md

 });
 ```

-To set context information or send manual events, use the exported functions of `@sentry/deno`.
+To set context information or send manual events, use the exported functions of the Deno SDK.
 Note that these
 functions will not perform any action before you have called `init()`:

 ```javascript